MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/compare-item-price.md

 1. Select **Add** to add the new row and then select **Close** to close the dialog box.

 1. Usually you'll export one report at a time.
-To do this, select the icon in the **Filter** column for the row you just added to the **Inquiry** pane.
+To do this, set up a **Filter** for the row you just added to the **Inquiry** pane.
 This will let you define which reports from the **Compare item prices** entity that you want to include in your export.
-Set the following options to export a single report:
+Set the following filter options to export a single report:

     - On the **Range** tab, select **Add** to add a new row.
     - Set **Table** to **Compare item prices**.